cal-cs184-student/sp22-project-webpages-ttran1904/proj3-2/index.md

 Note: I have fixed the image problem by by using a different configuration.
 The original staff skeleton code didn't work for me, and I tried many other webpage GitHub setup.
 Now, I found away to load it up!! :)

+I also resize the new images to fit the webpage and but description under them (copy & pasting the same content I wrote in the Alt Text of the previous images)

 ## Part 1: Mirror and Glass Materials
 **Show a sequence of six images of scene `CBspheres.dae` rendered with `max_ray_depth` set to 0, 1, 2, 3, 4, 5, and 100.**